XiaWenjun1/CW2024/README.md

 - **Common features**: Add width to control image size more flexible.
 Add hitBox to make the hit range more reasonable.
 - **User Plane**: Add left and right to make plane move horizontally.
 Add mouse control function.
 - **User Projectile**: Add xPosition, fired at user plane's location.
+Add 3 levels projectile.
 - **Boss**: Fix shield and limit movement.
 Add health bar.
 - **Boss Projectile**:
 - **Enemy**:
 - **Enemy Projectile**:
+- **Ammo Box**: It is an item spawn randomly in game.
+When collision with user plane, user projectile will update (max 3 level) user projectile will be bigger image(bigger hit box) and faster speed.

 ## Issues Encountered